irinaverse/RobotFeelings/README.md

 - the play begins in a factory that makes artificial people, called roboti (robots)
 - after two job interviews in global tech companies, I just start to feel the factory for artificial people
 - abstract ideas and the things after the Physics
-- one of my favourite work (in progress)...
+- work in progress...

+<p align = "right"> Click the file name above to read the document. </p>